eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 One thing to consider is that _thinking in your head_ is inherently circular, because you have a limited working memory, and you will inevitably start going in circles.
 Writing things down helps here.
 Treat the decision, or the emotions behind it, like an object of study, or an engineering problem.
 Sit down and write an essay about it.
 Name the arguments, number the bullet points, refer back to things.
 Make the thoughts into real, physical, manipulable entities.

 ## Introspection

+_Journaling is good for detecting maladaptive patterns and tracking your progress._

 I keep a hierarchical journal in [Obsidian].
 Hierarchical because I have entries for the days, weeks, months, and years.
 The directory tree looks like this: